Matt Druten: Making space for change

 With Edison Spaces, customers are ready to go when they move in, he said.
 The spaces come equipped with furniture, WiFi, refrigerators and coffee makers in each office, and a fully stocked, all-included business equipment center with copier, fax, etc.

-There seems to be a ramping up of the need for co-working and flexible spaces.
+There seems to be a ramping up of the need for Kansas City and Overland Park office space, co-working and flexible spaces.
 Druten feels his team has Edison Spaces positioned as an industry leader and innovator.

 Currently, Edison Spaces has two Kansas City area locations.
 There is a pilot program going in Austin and plans for a Denver location soon.